ow2-proactive/yamt/README.md

 The WAR file produced by Gradle can also be deployed in the embedded Jetty container started by an instance of [ProActive Server](https://github.com/ow2-proactive/scheduling).

 ### Example
-The template is organized with a simple RESTful example.
-To test it use Swagger or (http://localhost:8080/user).<br>
+The template is organized with a complete RESTful example.
+The example follows MVC packaging structure and covered by tests.
+The purpose of example to make more easy developing of new service.
+To try it out use Swagger or (http://localhost:8080/users).<br>
-Also in order to test HTTP Methods it is included SpringRestTestClient class.
+Also in order to test HTTP Methods it is included SpringUserRestTest class.
 This class is using corresponding Spring’s RestTemplate methods.

 ## Swagger